 He attended Wheaton College and Wheaton Graduate School, and graduated summa cum laude in both his B.A.
 (1988) and M.A.
 (1989) degrees, in Biblical Studies and Systematic Theology respectively.
 He earned his Ph.D. in Religion (Theology and Ethics) from the University of Iowa School of Religion (2000).
 Don and his wife Beth joined staff in the fall of 1975, having served as community minister, as Director of World Impact Wichita, and as Vice President of Education.
 He has also served in pastoral ministries, as church planter, as associate pastor, and lead pastor.

 In addition to his current duties as the Institute’s Director and as professor in its Hope School of Ministry, Dr. Davis also serves as World Impact’s Senior Vice President of Church and Leadership Development.
 As such, he oversees the training of urban missionaries, church planters, and city pastors, and facilitates training opportunities for urban Christian workers in evangelism, church growth, and pioneer missions.
-He also leads the Institute’s extensive distance learning programs (as of January 2012 we have 99 Institute satellites in 12 countries, facilitating leadership development with organizations like Prison Fellowship, the Church of God in Christ, and the Evangelical Free Church of America.
+He also leads the Institute’s extensive distance learning programs (as of July 2014 we have 172 Institute satellites in 12 countries), facilitating leadership development with organizations like Prison Fellowship, the Church of God in Christ, and the Evangelical Free Church of America.